-- Have you had children and/or significant weight loss?
+- Have you had children and/or lost a lot of weight?

 - What cup size are you now?

-If the first answer is “yes” and the second is “larger than a small B cup”, usually a lift is necessary; but, this is not a reliable way to know for sure.
+If the first answer is “yes” and the second is “larger than a small B cup”, usually a breast lift is necessary; but, this is not a reliable way to know for sure.
+This blog post provides more information about combining the breast lift procedure with implants.

-If your breasts hang below the breast crease, you need a lift.
+If your breasts hang below the breast crease (inframammary fold), you need a lift.
 But often women aren’t sure.
-Deflation with collapsed or empty upper breasts does not require a lift and can be managed with implant placement alone.
+Deflated breasts that have collapsed or empty upper poles do not require a lift; they can be filled out with implant placement alone.
 The most reliable means to determine if you need a breast lift is to look at your breasts in the mirror with your body angled at 45 degrees so you get an oblique view.
 Then look at the breast that is farther away and see if it hangs over the crease.
-Alternatively, you can take a picture of your breasts on a 45 degree angle (oblique view) and evaluate the picture for the same overhang.
+Alternatively, you can take a picture of your breasts on an oblique view and evaluate the picture for the same overhang.
 You can also take this picture, sit in front of the computer and peruse the web to identify the procedure of choice for women with a similar breast position.
+Looking through our online photo gallery of breast lift patients can be helpful.

-If the lower poles of your breasts are no longer round, but rather oval, pointy, or boxy shaped, then a lift is essential.
+If the lower poles of your breasts are no longer round, but rather oval, pointy, or boxy shaped, a lift is essential.
 A lift serves the purpose of improving lower pole contour – the hallmark of attractive, youthful breasts.
-A breast implant does not improve shape but serves two other purposes:
+A breast implant does not improve shape, but serves 2 other purposes:

 - Filling out the upper breasts